 Vibration

 Major sources of groundborne vibration would typically include trucks and buses operating on surface streets, and freight and passenger train operations.
-The most significant sources of construction-induced groundborne vibrations are pile driving and blasting – neither of which would be involved in reasonably foreseeable compliance activities for Biological Objectives.
-Currently, the state of California has no vibration regulations or guidelines.
+The most significant sources of construction-induced groundborne vibrations are pile driving and blasting – neither of which would be involved in reasonably foreseeable compliance activities for the Stream Biological Objective.
+Currently, the State has no vibration regulations or guidelines.

 Impacts and Mitigation

-Implementation of Biological Objectives would not cause a permanent increase in ambient noise levels.
+Implementation of the Stream Biological Objective would not cause a permanent increase in ambient noise levels.
 Construction, maintenance, and monitoring and assessment activities would be temporary and intermittent in nature.
 The remaining thresholds may be exceeded for limited durations depending on the location and ambient noise levels at sites selected.

-Increases in noise levels during construction activities associated with Biological Objectives implementation would vary depending on the existing ambient noise levels at each site.
+Increases in noise levels during construction activities associated with the Stream Biological Objective implementation would vary depending on the existing ambient noise levels at each site.
 Once a site has been selected, project-level analysis to determine noise impacts would involve: (i) identifying sensitive receptors within a quarter-mile vicinity of the site, (ii) characterizing existing ambient noise levels at these sensitive receptors, (iii) determining noise levels of any and all installation and maintenance equipment, and (iv) adjusting values for distance between noise source and sensitive receptor.
 In addition, the potential for increased noise levels due to construction activities is limited and short-term.
 Given the size of the individual projects and the fact that treatment facilities and structural BMPs would occur in small discrete locations, noise impacts during installation would not foreseeably be greater, and would likely be less onerous than, other types of typical construction activities in urbanized and rural areas, such as ordinary road and infrastructure maintenance activities, building activities, etc. These short-term noise impacts can be mitigated by implementing commonly-used noise abatement procedures, standard construction techniques such as sound barriers, mufflers and employing restricted hours of operation.
 Applicable and appropriate mitigation measures could be evaluated when specific projects are determined, depending upon proximity of construction activities to receptors.

 Increased noise levels during monitoring and assessment activities are expected in areas that are largely rural or undeveloped.
 Noise production would be associated with vehicular access to such areas (e.g. car or boat), and the noise produced by the presence of human voices.
 The noise produced by monitoring and assessment activities in such areas would be no greater than that produced through normal recreational use access.